appleguo2015/AsciiLoL/README.md

 - Convert static images to ASCII art.
 - Play GIF files as ASCII animation.
+- Optional ANSI truecolor output for both static images and GIFs.
 - GIF playback uses the real GIF frame count (not hardcoded).
 - GIF playback can use embedded per-frame delays, or a user override delay.
 - Option flags can be combined in any order (g++-style parsing).